drchrispinnock/bakingsetup/mondaynet/README.md

    GCP: Setup an equivalent GCP host from Ubuntu 20 template

-Although the scripts will attempt to update software, it is a good idea to apt update, apt upgrade -y && apt dist-upgrade -y
+Although the scripts will attempt to update software, it is a good idea to apt update && apt upgrade -y && apt dist-upgrade -y

 Login to your host (e.g. ubuntu on AWS, you on GCP).
 On GCP switch to the ubuntu account as your personal account won't work properly with cron.